 The Lord Mayor's Show is much longer than its route and it moves all the time, so it can be quite hard to answer apparently simple questions like 'where is the Show' and 'what time?'
 It all depends where you stand.

-When the first bands reach the Royal Courts, most of the procession has not yet set off.
+When the leading bands reach the Royal Courts, most of the procession has not yet set off.
 The route is completely full of the Show's unique mixture of ancient and modern pageantry but the Lord Mayor is still on the balcony at Mansion House with his or her guests.
 The BBC are interviewing participants at Bank and there are around 80 floats still waiting to enter the route.
-From here on it doesn't really matter where you stand; there is always something to see.
+From here on it doesn't really matter where on the route you stand; there is always something to see.